 Article 6: Encouraging action research in new ways of working

-- Opportunities.
-The client should have available the same life opportunities as a person without a mental health problem.
+4. Opportunities.
+The service user should have available the same life opportunities as a person without a mental health problem.